helpukraine-guide/helpukraine-guide.github.io/content/homepage/work.md

 The main things you should mention when contacting your representative(s) are:

 - You want to **increase sanctions** against Russia and its governing officials.
-In particular, you want Russia to be removed from the SWIFT banking system.
 - You want your country to immediately start to provide **humanitarian aid** to those fleeing and still present in Ukraine.
 - If you are a **citizen** of a **NATO** member state, you want to create a **'no-fly' zone over Ukraine** and to provide other military aid such as weapons.